KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

-\parabf{\llm choice.} We evaluated \tech's performance across different language models for checker synthesis.
-In addition to our default model O3-mini (reasoning model), we tested GPT-4o and Gemini-2-flash.
-As Table~\ref{tab:ablation} demonstrates, GPT-4o performed slightly worse than O3-mini, generating 11 valid checkers compared to 12.
-Gemini-2-flash performed substantially worse, producing valid checkers for only 4 commits.
-Upon closer inspection, we found that Gemini-2-flash struggled with Clang Static Analyzer implementation, frequently using non-existent APIs and generating syntax errors at a much higher rate (130 vs. 28).
+In contrast, Gemini-2-flash performed substantially worse, producing valid checkers for only 4 commits.
+Upon closer inspection, we found that Gemini-2-flash struggled with \csa implementation, frequently using non-existent APIs and generating syntax errors at a much higher rate (130 vs. 28).
+This highlights a crucial insight: successful checker synthesis demands more than general coding proficiency; accurate knowledge or inference of the target framework's specific APIs and conventions (\csa in this case) is essential.